Kria™ KR260 Robotics Starter Kit

 The connector models the physical interface to the display.
 Both DisplayPort and HDMI protocols use a query mechanism to receive data about the monitor resolution, and refresh rate by reading the extended display identification data (EDID) (see VESA Standard) stored inside the monitor.
 This data can then be used to correctly set the CRTC mode.
 The DisplayPort supports hot-plug events to detect if a cable has been connected or disconnected as well as handling display power management signaling (DPMS) power modes.

-device node for backward compatibility with the legacy fbdev Linux framework.
+The framework exposes two device nodes per display pipeline to user space: the /dev/dri/card* device node and an emulated /dev/fb* device node for backward compatibility with the legacy fbdev Linux framework.
 The latter is not used in this design. libdrm was created to facilitate the interface of user space programs with the DRM subsystem.
 This library is merely a wrapper that provides a function written in C for every ioctl of the DRM API, as well as constants, structures and other helper elements.
 The use of libdrm not only avoids exposing the kernel interface directly to user space but presents the usual advantages of reusing and sharing code between programs.

-10GigE Vision Pipeline¶
+10GigE Vision Pipeline

 The image acquisition pipeline is completely offloaded to hardware; no software is involved in the streaming path.
 Software is only used for configuring the system, that means configuring the sensor and the GigE Vision IP.
 As Linux runs on the ARM system, a specific IMX547 driver is used, programming the sensor via PS I2C.